Devaro3/awesome-opendirectories/readme.md

 [OpenDirectoryDownloader](https://github.com/KoalaBear84/OpenDirectoryDownloader/) - indexes 100+ formats of Open Directories

 [wget](https://www.gnu.org/software/wget/) - free software package for retrieving files using HTTP, HTTPS, FTP and FTPS

+[wget wizard](https://www.whatismybrowser.com/developers/tools/wget-wizard/) - suggests the command you could run to download the files with Wget on your computer or server

 ### Standalone Programs